-You are joining over 4 million couples who have taken this important step in building a strong marriage and healthy relationship by taking the PREPARE/ENRICH assessment.
+You have taken an important step in building a strong marriage and healthy relationship by taking the PREPARE/ ENRICH assessment.
 For over 35 years, research studies have demonstrated PREPARE/ENRICH can improve your relationship skills and happiness as a couple.

 The PREPARE/ENRICH Workbook for Couples is a complement to your assessment results.
 It contains skill-building exercises that will help you to understand and apply the insights from the assessment.
-The exercises consist of questions to both ponder individually and discuss as a couple plus activities to do together.
+The exercises consist of questions to both ponder individually and discuss as a couple, plus activities to do together.
 Begin with the recommended Six Core Exercises and continue with the remaining exercises in in any order.
+This version also includes Bible verses for reflection, inspiration, and encouragement.